yobage/NsLookup/README.md

 # NsLookup
-a python program which imitate the windows nslookup app using scapy to build custom dns package.
+a python program that imitates the windows lookup app using scapy to build a custom DNS package.